BigfootDS/supercamo/docs/customPages/thebasics/00-understandingthispackage.md

+---
+title: 00 - Understanding This Package

+---

 SuperCamo is a package built as a wrapper around NeDB.
 It contains several key parts that you need to understand to really make good use of this package, and you would benefit from also digging around in NeDB package documentation - but we'll point that out when it's necessary in the other documentation pages.

 This page will walk you through the key components of this package and briefly explain what they are, as well as when you need to use them.